FAQs About Motor Vehicle Accidents

 “Whiplash” is a common term used to refer to “soft tissue” injuries to the neck, head and shoulders caused by the snapping motion (either forward and back or side to side) associated with car accidents.
 They do not involve fractured bones, but nevertheless can be serious.
 Doctors usually diagnose whiplash injuries as “sprains” or “strains” at first.
 Sometimes there are no symptoms at first, but only mild soreness or stiffness in the neck or shoulders.
 But as time goes on, whiplash victims may begin to experience much more severe pain.
 If it lingers, it could turn out to be “chronic” pain, or even involve herniated cervical discs, annular tears, or other such damage which might require surgery.
 Usually, the herniated discs or annular tears are discovered months later on an MRI or CAT scan (they don’t show up on X-rays).Is there any such thing as a car crash where no one is at fault?

 Yes, but it is rare.
+At Michaels & Smolak, our attorneys have handled hundreds if not thousands of Syracuse NY car accident personal injury claims.
+We can count on one hand the times that the accident was “no one’s fault”.
 The most common causes of vehicle accidents are rear-end collisions, ignoring road signs and markings, driving unsuitably for weather conditions, failure to yield the right of way when turning left across traffic, speeding, drunk driving and simple inattentiveness.
 Even where ice or snow contributes to the driver losing control of the vehicle, the driver usually could have avoided the accident by driving at a more reasonable speed for the conditions.
 Use of cell phones, text messaging and other electronic devices pose new hazards on the roadway.Are accidents caused by commercial trucks any different from ordinary car crashes?

 Yes.
 If the culpable party is a commercial truck driver, you must be sure to hire an attorney with experience navigating the complex web of federal and New York State statutes and regulations regulating such drivers and their commercial carriers.
 We have ample experience with trucking accidents, so don’t hesitate to contact us regarding your trucking accident claim.Can a driver fall asleep at the wheel and yet not be liable for the accident he causes?